Simplify Project Controlling with the KISS Principle in MOCO

 Already Invoiced

-A small gray bar below shows how much has already been invoiced.
-Planned invoices from the invoicing schedule are additionally visualized in light gray.
+A small grey bar below indicates how much has already been invoiced.
+Planned invoices from the invoicing schedule are additionally visualized in light grey.

 ➡️ This ensures transparency over outstanding revenues and improves your financial planning.